Dropping Convexity for More Efficient and Scalable Online Multiview Learning: Optimization Landscape

 \section{Optimization Landscape}

 We illustrate the nonconvex optimization landscape of \eqref{eqn:def}, which helps us understand the intuition behind the algorithmic convergence.
-By the KKT conditions \eqref{KKT-Cond}, we define the stationary point of \eqref{Lagrangian} as follows. \begin{definition} Given \eqref{eqn:def} and \eqref{Lagrangian}, we define: \begin{enumerate} \item A quadruplet of $(u,v,\mu,\sigma)$ is called a stationary point of \eqref{Lagrangian}, if it satisfies \eqref{KKT-Cond}. \item A pair of $(u,v)$ is called a stable stationary point of ~\eqref{eqn:def}, if $(u,v,\mu,\sigma)$ is a stationary point of \eqref{Lagrangian}, and $\nabla_{u,v}^2 L(u,v,\mu,\sigma)$ is negative semi-definite. \item A pair of $(u,v)$ is called an unstable stationary point of \eqref{eqn:def}, if $(u,v,\mu,\sigma)$ is a stationary point of \eqref{Lagrangian}, and $\nabla_{u,v}^2 L(u,v,\mu,\sigma)$ has a positive eigenvalue. \end{enumerate} \end{definition} Our definition is similar to \cite{absil2009optimization}. \cite{absil2009optimization} is for the manifold, while ours is for the Lagrangian formula.
-We consider the Lagrangian version because our algorithm cannot guarantee the solution to stay.
-We then obtain all stationary points by solving \eqref{KKT-Cond}.
+We first study its stationary points based the Lagrangian function \eqref{Lagrangian}.
+By the KKT conditions \eqref{KKT-Cond}, we define the stationary point of \eqref{Lagrangian} as follows. \begin{definition} Given \eqref{eqn:def} and \eqref{Lagrangian}, we define: \begin{enumerate} \item A quadruplet of $(u,v,\mu,\sigma)$ is called a stationary point of \eqref{Lagrangian}, if it satisfies \eqref{KKT-Cond}. \item A pair of $(u,v)$ is called a stable stationary point of ~\eqref{eqn:def}, if $(u,v,\mu,\sigma)$ is a stationary point of \eqref{Lagrangian}, and $\nabla_{u,v}^2 L(u,v,\mu,\sigma)$ is negative semi-definite. \item A pair of $(u,v)$ is called an unstable stationary point of \eqref{eqn:def}, if $(u,v,\mu,\sigma)$ is a stationary point of \eqref{Lagrangian}, and $\nabla_{u,v}^2 L(u,v,\mu,\sigma)$ has a positive eigenvalue. \end{enumerate} \end{definition} We then obtain all stationary points by solving \eqref{KKT-Cond}.
 For notational simplicity, we denote $\Sigma_{XY} = \EE XY^\top$.
 Before we proceed with our analysis, we introduce the following assumption. \begin{assumption} Suppose $d\leq m$ and rank$(\Sigma_{XY})=r$.
 We have $\lambda_1 >\lambda_2\geq \lambda_3\geq\cdots\geq\lambda_r>0$, where $\lambda_i$'s are the $i$-th singular values of $\Sigma_{XY}$. \end{assumption} We impose such an eigengap assumption ($\lambda_1 >\lambda_2$) to ensure the identifiability of the leading pair of singular vectors.
 Thus, the leading pair of singular vectors are uniquely determined only up to sign change.
 Let $O_1\in \RR^{m\times m}$ and $O_2\in \RR^{d \times d}$ be any pair of left and right singular matrices\footnote{Since all singular values are not necessarily distinct, some pairs of singular vectors are not unique, e.g., when $\lambda_i=\lambda_j$, $(\overline{u}_i,\overline{v}_i)$ and $(\overline{u}_j,\overline{v}_j)$ are uniquely determined up to rotation.
 Note that our analysis works for all possible combinations of $O_1$ and $O_2$.
 See more details in \cite{golub2012matrix}.}.
 Let $\overline{u}_i$ and $\overline{v}_j$ denote the $i$-th column of $O_1$ and $j$-th column of $O_2$, respectively.
 The next proposition reveals the connection between stationary points and singular vectors. \begin{proposition} Suppose Assumption~\ref{mild} holds.
 A quadruplet of $(u,v,\mu,\sigma)$ is the stationary point of \eqref{Lagrangian}, if either of the following condition holds: \begin{enumerate} \item $(u,v)$ are a pair of singular vectors associated with the same nonzero singular value; \item $u$ and $v$ belong to the row and column null spaces of $\Sigma_{XY}$ respectively: $\Sigma_{XY} v=0,~\Sigma_{XY}^\top u=0$. \end{enumerate} \end{proposition} The proof of Proposition \ref{geometry} is presented in Appendix \ref{geometry-proof}.
 We then determine the types of these obtained stationary points.
 The next proposition characterizes the maximum eigenvalues of $\nabla_{u,v}^2 L(u,v,\mu,\sigma)$ at these stationary points of \eqref{Lagrangian}.